-Trump Will Keep @RealDonaldTrump Twitter, Won’t Tweet @POTUS – #UnFollowPOTUS45 Movement To Unfollow Trump’s Twitter Begins
+Trump Will Keep @RealDonaldTrump Twitter, Won’t Tweet @POTUS: #UnFollowPOTUS45 Movement To Unfollow Trump’s Twitter Begins

 — Donald J. Trump (@realDonaldTrump) January 10, 2017

-On the other hand, the @POTUS Twitter account was created in June 2013, and only has 13.5 million followers by comparison to President-elect Trump’s massive Twitter following.
-Some would say it’s a smart move for Mr. Trump to decide to keep tweeting from his own Twitter account, instead of making the transition to the @POTUS Twitter account after President-elect Trump is sworn in as President Trump in a matter of days.
+On the other hand, the @POTUS Twitter account was created in June of 2013 and only has 13.5 million followers.
+Some would say it’s a smart move for Mr. Trump to continue tweeting from his own Twitter account instead of making the transition to the @POTUS Twitter account after President-elect Trump is sworn in on Friday (January 20).
 Some see the move as another way that Mr. Trump likes to keep people on his turf, such as when Mr. Trump holds press conferences at Trump Tower — a move that could continue to see press congealing at Trump Tower instead of the White House.

 The best part of the holidays is the time we share with those we love.
 On behalf of Michelle, Malia, and Sasha, Merry Christmas everyone. pic.twitter.com/EznGyxluS8